BlinkID/blinkid-ios/README.md

 ### <a name="using-custom-overlay-viewcontroller"></a> Custom overlay view controller

-Please check our pdf417-sample-Swift for custom implementation of overlay view controller.
+Please check our Samples for custom implementation of overlay view controller.

 Overlay View Controller is an abstract class for all overlay views.